BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/rise_of_angmar.md

 Whenever an Evil Warrior model is slain, keep it to one side.
 At the end of each Evil Move phase, roll a D6 for each model kept aside in this manner.
 On a 4+, that model may enter the board from the center of the western board edge via the rules for Reinforcements.

-**PARTICIPANTS**

-**Good:** 3 Captains of Minas Tirith with shield; 36 Warriors of Minas Tirith: 12 with shield, 12 with spear and shield, 12 with bow.

-**Evil:** The Witch-king of Angmar on horse with 3 Might, 15 Will, and 3 Fate; 2 Angmar Orc Captains with shield; 36 Angmar Orc Warriors: 12 with shield, 12 with spear, 6 with two-handed weapon, 6 with Orc bow; 3 Dead Marsh Spectres.

 ![](../media/scenarios/rise_of_angmar/fall_of_minas_ithil.jpg)

 ---

 ## LAST SIGHTING OF EARNUR

+**PARTICIPANTS**

+**Good:** Earnur, Last King of Gondor, with armoured horse and lance; Captain of Minas Tirith with horse and shield; 12 Knights of Minas Tirith with shield.

+**Evil:** The Witch-king of Angmar on horse with 3 Might, 16 Will, and 3 Fate; 2 Angmar Orc Captains with shield;
+24 Angmar Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 6 Dead Marsh Spectres.

+***Designer's Notes:** This Scenario is designed to recreate the final showdown between Earnur and the Witch-king.
+The only way to win is for one of them to slay the other in single combat, and as both are remarkable warriors, one thing is for certain - it will be an epic conclusion!*

 **LAYOUT**